LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-standards.md

 A lab is **Medium Risk** if ALL of the following are true:

     Life Cycle Actions:
-        • Do NOT modify the user roles or permissions to escalate privilege beyond the default permissions or permissions boundary.
+        • Do not modify the user roles or permissions to escalate privilege beyond the default permissions or permissions boundary.
-        • Azure Only - Do not Remove or modify in any way the "Skillable Studio Policy Set".
+        • Azure Only - Do not remove or modify in any way the "Skillable Studio Policy Set".

 **and** ANY of the following: